 Berg, Koelbel, Pavlova, and Rigobon (2021) have considered the problems arising from noisy ESG ratings.
-Using a noise-correction procedure, they show that the previous regression estimates of the impact of firms' ESG ratings on stock returns are biased downward by about 60% and that the effect of ESG performance on stock returns is stronger than previously estimated.
-In a complimentary study, Gibson Brandon, Krueger and Schmidt (2021) use ESG ratings from seven different data providers and examine the relation between the ratings disagreements and stock returns.
-They find that stock returns are positively related to the ESG ratings disagreement, and that this relation is primarily driven by disagreement about the firm's environmental rating.
+Using a noise-correction procedure, they show that the previous regression estimates of the impact of firms' ESG ratings on stock returns are biased downward by about 60 percent and that the effect of ESG performance on stock returns is stronger than previously estimated.
+In a complimentary study, Gibson Brandon, Krueger, and Schmidt (2021) use ESG ratings from seven different data providers and examine the relation between the ratings disagreements and stock returns.
+They find that stock returns are positively related to the ESG ratings disagreement and that this relation is primarily driven by disagreement about the firm's environmental rating.
+(Avramov et al. (2021) report a similar result.)

 As with any performance studies, we need to consider that we have limited observations across time, and sector influences can weigh on ESG performance due to the inherent ESG quality nature of the different sectors.
-For example, with the exception of the last quarter, there has been generally strong performance of the tech sector and poor performance of the oil and gas sector.
-Thus, we need to consider whether these performances have had undue influence on the interpretations of the performance of high ESG firms.
+For example, with the exception of the last quarter, the tech sector has seen generally strong performance while the oil and gas sector has performed poorly.
+Thus, we need to consider whether these performances have had undue influence on the interpretations of the performance of high-ESG firms.

-Another issue with the performance analyses is a potential identification problem of reverse causality.
-That is, even in the case in which performance is concluded to be better or at least no worse off, is it the case that firms that do good also do well or that firms that do well can afford to do good?
+There is also a potential identification problem with many of the performance analyses: the problem of reverse causality.
+That is, even in the case where performance is concluded to be better or at least no worse off, is it the case that firms that do good also do well or that firms that do well can afford to do good?